There are many reasons you might be looking for free coding classes.

-MongoDB is a type of NoSQL database that is widely used.
+MongoDB is a type of NoSQL database that’s widely used by analysts and web developers alike.
 They offer a course called MongoDB University on their website.
 This course covers what a database is and different ways to search, create, and analyze your data.
 You can also learn more about authentication and authorization, which are great skills and concepts for your CV.

 The courses are practical, with video lectures, labs and quizzes.
 Everything is self-paced.
 You can earn a certificate of completion at the end if you pass the labs and final exam.
 The MongoDB Basics course takes eight and a half hours, according to their website.

 This course focuses on complete beginners.
 If you are thinking about learning a specific coding language, but don’t want to commit to one specific path yet, this may be a good option.
 Coding for Beginners introduces you to common coding concepts.

 You’ll use these concepts in whichever programming language you learn in the future.
 That way you have an overview before you start mastering a dedicated language and its syntax.

 The course includes 30 lectures with seven hours of video, tests, and assignments.
 At the end, you’ll complete a beginner level project building a simple app in both Scratch and Python.

 Java can be one of the more dreaded languages to learn, but it is nonetheless an important one.
 So what better way to learn it than for free with the help of an excellent platform?

 Codecademy’s user-friendly, varied platform makes it a very enticing one for budding coders.
 They have a huge catalogue of free coding classes and paid resources via their Pro collection, which come with certificates of completion.